 The College of Environmental Design was established in 1981 to meet the large demand for professionals in the construction and design related industries.
 The College was planned to bring together those programs that are concerned mainly with the built environment (both natural and man-made aspects of this environment) and to prepare students for professional practice in design and construction.
-The undergraduate degrees comprise an Architecture Program that emphasizes the design studio and an Architectural Engineering Program that emphasizes building systems, design, construction and operation and a City Planning Program that emphasizes city management and planning utilizing information technology.
-The College comprises the following departments:
+The undergraduate degrees comprise: 1) an Architecture Program that emphasizes the Architectural Design and its related historical, theoretical, cultural, and technical context; 2) an Architectural Engineering Program that emphasizes building systems, design, construction, and operation; and 3) a City Planning Program that emphasizes the following departments:

-Architecture
+• Architecture